microsoft/LightGBM/README.md

 LightGBM is a gradient boosting framework that uses tree based learning algorithms.
 It is designed to be distributed and efficient with the following advantages:

-- Faster training speed and higher efficiency
+- Faster training speed and higher efficiency.
-- Lower memory usage
+- Lower memory usage.
-- Better accuracy
+- Better accuracy.
-- Parallel and GPU learning supported
+- Parallel and GPU learning supported.
-- Capable of handling large-scale data
+- Capable of handling large-scale data.

-For more details, please refer to [Features](https://github.com/Microsoft/LightGBM/blob/master/docs/Features.rst).
-Benefit from these advantages, LightGBM is being widely-used in many [winning solutions](https://github.com/Microsoft/LightGBM/blob/master/examples/README.md#machine-learning-challenge-winning-solutions) of machine learning competitions.
+For further details, please refer to [Features](https://github.com/Microsoft/LightGBM/blob/master/docs/Features.rst).
+Benefits from these advantages, LightGBM is being widely-used in many [winning solutions](https://github.com/Microsoft/LightGBM/blob/master/examples/README.md#machine-learning-challenge-winning-solutions) of machine learning competitions.

 [Comparison experiments](https://github.com/Microsoft/LightGBM/blob/master/docs/Experiments.rst#comparison-experiment) on public datasets show that LightGBM can outperform existing boosting frameworks on both efficiency and accuracy, with significantly lower memory consumption.
 What's more, the [parallel experiments](https://github.com/Microsoft/LightGBM/blob/master/docs/Experiments.rst#parallel-experiment) show that LightGBM can achieve a linear speed-up by using multiple machines for training in specific settings.